akihikodaki/dts/test_plans/unit_tests_eal_test_plan.rst

 Cycles Test
 ===========

-- Loop N times and check that the timer alway increments and never decrements during this loop.
+- Loop N times and check that the timer always increments and never decrements during this loop.

 - Wait one second using rte_usleep() and check that the increment